datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/population_density/README.md

 1. unit: person per KM2
 2. geo: NUTS3 codes for regions of Europe

-The cleraned csv is broken up into 3 major families of variables:
+The cleaned csv is broken up into 3 major families of variables:
 1. Date: Subset of years from 1990 to 2018 with values in the original dataset
 2. GeoID: NUTS3 codes
 3. Count_Person_PerArea: float values